 - You may not create a membership for anyone other than yourself.

 - No one but you may access your membership.
 (It may not be shared, delegated or transferred.)

 You must provide accurate, complete, and current information about yourself as needed for registration and payment ("Registration Information").
 In the event of a change, you must promptly update the Registration Information to ensure that it remains accurate, complete, and current.

 To provide anonymous hosting, we may, at our sole discretion, waive in advance in writing part or all of the requirement to provide or maintain Registration Information.

 We want you to be happy with our service.
 However, we understand that it is not for everyone.
 We offer a very flexible refund policy in keeping with our belief that you should be able to try things out without taking a big risk.

 We will refund the unused balance of your account(s) and close your membership at any time upon request.
 However, if you have registered domains through us, you must transfer them elsewhere or abandon them prior to requesting cancellation.

-We typically issue refunds through the same method (e.g. credit card, PayPal) that you used to pay.
-Due to time limits imposed by our payment processors, sometimes this is not possible.
-In those cases, we will try to offer you a variety of refund options, some of which may carry a fee based on the cost.
-For example, we can mail a check to US residents for a fee of $1.00.
+We typically issue refunds through the same method that you used to pay.
+If this is not possible (e.g., due to time limits on refunds imposed by our payment processors), we will try to offer you a variety of refund options, some of which may carry a fee based on the cost.

 If issuing a refund would cost more than the amount of the refund, your remaining balance will be considered a non-refundable credit.